nesi/hpc-intro/_episodes/02-unix-shell.md

 we also know that home is another directory as the path continues.
 Finally, stored inside `home` is the directory with your username.

-#### Version Control

-Version control systems (such as Git) often have free, cloud-based offerings (e.g., BitBucket, GitHub and GitLab) that are generally used for storing source code.
-Even if you are not writing your own programs, these can be very useful for storing job submit scripts, notes and other files.
-Git is not an appropriate solution for storing data.

 > ## Slashes
 >
 > Notice that there are two meanings for the `/` character.